Quarterflash (album)

 Quarterflash is the debut album of American rock band Quarterflash.
-It was released in 1981 on Geffen Records and features the single, "Harden My Heart", which reached No. 3 on the Billboard Hot 100.
-It also hit No. 1 on the Billboard Album Rock Tracks chart.
+It was released in 1981 on Geffen Records and features the single, "Harden My Heart", which reached No. 3 on the Billboard Hot 100 and No. 1 on the Billboard Album Rock Tracks chart.
 The follow-up single was "Find Another Fool", which reached No. 16 on the Hot 100.
 The album was certified platinum in the United States by the RIAA.

-"Harden My Heart" is featured in the 2006 video game Grand Theft Auto: Vice City Stories on fictional power ballad radio station, Emotion 98.3.
-It is also a featured song in the Broadway musical Rock of Ages.

 Track listing

 All songs written by Marv Ross except as noted.
+All lead vocals by Rindy Ross except where noted.